About Us

 Haley Smith

-Haley is a sophomore at Texas State University with a deep passion for progressive advocacy.
+Haley is a senior at Texas State University with a deep passion for progressive advocacy.
 Her commitment to creating positive change has led her to be actively involved with various nonprofit organizations and state-wide campaigns.
 With strong roots in her community, Haley leverages her experience in volunteer recruitment and training to advocate for both local initiatives as well as amplify voices on broader issues.

-In her position as a Digital Communications Intern, she actively participates in the creation of social media content, which includes drafting posts and curating photos and videos.
+In her position as a Digital Associate, she actively participates in the creation of social media content, which includes drafting posts and curating photos and videos.
 Additionally, she plays a vital role in maintaining web platforms, monitoring social media analytics and contributing to digital grassroots engagement during breaking news events at Progress Texas.

 Fun facts: